AppDaemon/appdaemon/docs/APIREFERENCE.rst

 .. code:: python

-     Listen for any state change and return the state attribute self.handle = self.listen_state(self.my_callback)
+    # Listen for any state change and return the state attribute
+    self.handle = self.listen_state(self.my_callback)

-     Listen for any state change involving a light and return the state attribute self.handle = self.listen_state(self.my_callback, "light")
+    # Listen for any state change involving a light and return the state attribute
+    self.handle = self.listen_state(self.my_callback, "light")

-     Listen for a state change involving light.office1 and return the state attribute self.handle = self.listen_state(self.my_callback, "light.office_1")
+    # Listen for a state change involving light.office1 and return the state attribute
+    self.handle = self.listen_state(self.my_callback, "light.office_1")

-     Listen for a state change involving light.office1 and return the entire state as a dict self.handle = self.listen_state(self.my_callback, "light.office_1", attribute = "all")
+    # Listen for a state change involving light.office1 and return the entire state as a dict
+    self.handle = self.listen_state(self.my_callback, "light.office_1", attribute = "all")

-     Listen for a state change involving the brightness attribute of light.office1 self.handle = self.listen_state(self.my_callback, "light.office_1", attribute = "brightness")
+    # Listen for a state change involving the brightness attribute of light.office1
+    self.handle = self.listen_state(self.my_callback, "light.office_1", attribute = "brightness")

-     Listen for a state change involving light.office1 turning on and return the state attribute self.handle = self.listen_state(self.my_callback, "light.office_1", new = "on")
+    # Listen for a state change involving light.office1 turning on and return the state attribute
+    self.handle = self.listen_state(self.my_callback, "light.office_1", new = "on")

-     Listen for a state change involving light.office1 changing from brightness 100 to 200 and return the state attribute self.handle = self.listen_state(self.my_callback, "light.office_1", old = "100", new = "200")
+    # Listen for a state change involving light.office1 changing from brightness 100 to 200 and return the state attribute
+    self.handle = self.listen_state(self.my_callback, "light.office_1", old = "100", new = "200")

+    # Listen for a state change involving light.office1 changing to state on and remaining on for a minute
+    self.handle = self.listen_state(self.my_callback, "light.office_1", new = "on", duration = 60)

-     Listen for a state change involving light.office1 changing to state on and remaining on for a minute self.handle = self.listen_state(self.my_callback, "light.office_1", new = "on", duration = 60)
+    # Listen for a state change involving light.office1 changing to state on and remaining on for a minute
+    # Trigger immediately if the light is already on
+    self.handle = self.listen_state(self.my_callback, "light.office_1", new = "on", duration = 60, quick_check = True)

 cancel\_listen\_state()
 ~~~~~~~~~~~~~~~~~~~~~~~